-Over 11,400 counseling professionals work in Tennessee across a number of counseling fields.
+Over 12,000 counseling professionals work in Tennessee across the five major counseling fields as of May 2021.
 1-5 Prospective counselors should be aware that licensure is required to work in many areas of the profession and mental health counseling services in the state are delivered by those who have the Licensed Professional Counselor (LPC) license.
 Several areas of counseling are projected to experience growth in the coming years in Tennessee and, once you are licensed, there are numerous professional organizations that can help you develop as a counseling professional.
 This guide will help you understand counseling licensure in Tennessee, including the various types and their requirements.

 Table of Contents

 - How to Become a Counselor in Tennessee

 - Licensed Professional Counselor with a Mental Health Services Provider Designation (LPC/MHSP) Licensing Process

 - Additional Counseling Careers and Licenses in Tennessee

 - Licensed Alcohol and Drug Abuse Counselor (LADAC)